-The following table sets out particulars of the compensation plans under which equity securities of the Corporation are authorized for issuance as of March 31, 2023.
+The following table sets out particulars of the compensation plans under which equity securities of the Corporation are authorized for issuance as of March 31, 2024.

-Plan Category A Number of securities to be issued upon exercise of outstanding options, warrants and rights B Weighted average exercise price of outstanding options, warrants and rights C Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) Equity compensation plans approved by securityholders (1) Options: 2,846,515 RSUs: 61,500 \$6.31 N/A (2) Combined: 5,316,183 Equity compensation plans not approved by securityholders Nil N/A Nil TOTALS: 2,908,015 \$6.31 5,316,183
+Plan Category A Number of securities to be issued upon exercise of outstanding options, warrants and rights umber of securities to be issued upon exercise of outstanding options,Weighted average exercise price of outstanding options, warrants and Equity compensation plans approved by securityholders (1) Options: 3,465,915 RSUs: 1,379,056 \$5.24 N/A (2) Combined: 5,763,044 Equity compensation plans not approved by securityholders Nil N/A Nil TOTALS: 4,844,971 \$5.24 5,763,044

-- (1) Represents the Option Plan and RSU Plan of the Corporation.
+(1) Represents the Option Plan and RSU Plan of the Corporation.
 The maximum number of reserved shares under these plans is a combined 10% of the issued and outstanding common shares of the Corporation from time to time.
-The RSU Plan had a fixed limit of 10,000,000 before the Consolidation of May 24, 2022, pursuant to which the RSU Plan's fixed limit was adjusted to 2,000,000.
-As at March 31, 2023, there were 82,241,988 common shares of the Corporation issued and outstanding. - (2) The common shares issuable upon exercise of vested RSUs are issuable at no additional consideration.
+As at March 31, 2024, there were 106,080,151 common shares of the Corporation issued and outstanding.

+(2) The common shares issuable upon exercise of vested RSUs are issuable at no additional consideration.